rpillar/CTStockMAN/CT-StockMAN.package/CTStockMANRestAPI.class/README.md

-A 'REST' api into the StockMAN app - to be used for retrieving dynamic data for use in charts / analytics.
+A experimental  'REST' api into the StockMAN app - to be used for retrieving dynamic data for use in charts / analytics.